suborbital/vektor/docs/guide.md

 `r *http.Request`: The request object for the request being handled.

 `ctx *vk.Ctx`: A context object containing more options for interacting with the request.
-Ctx includes a standard Go `context.Context` which can be augmented with any value, a `vlog.Logger` object for logging within request handlers, and an `httprouter.Params` object to access URL parameters (such as `/users/:uuid`).
+Ctx includes a standard Go `context.Context` which can be augmented with any value, a `vlog.Logger` object for logging within request handlers, an `httprouter.Params` object to access URL parameters (such as `/users/:uuid`), and an `http.Headers` object, which can be used to set response headers if needed.

 `(interface{}, error)`: The return types of the handler allow you to respond to HTTP requests by simply returning values.
-If an error is returned, `vk` will interpret it as a failed request and respond with an error code, if error is `nil`, then the first value is used to respond based on the response handling rules (see below).
+If an error is returned, `vk` will interpret it as a failed request and respond with an error code, if error is `nil`, then the `interface{}` value is used to respond based on the response handling rules (see below).

 ## Response types